GhodratRezaei/leaf-Classification/README.md

 The EfficientNet-B4 network is made up of hundreds of layers subdivided into 7 blocks.
 During fine tuning a number of layers get unfrozen and then the model is fitted using a smaller learning rate (1e-4) to avoid losing the beneficial results obtained during the Transfer Learning phase.
 Note:
-● I unfroze only the last block of layers (31), since it is recommended to freeze/unfreeze one or more full blocks.
-In a second notebook also the 6th block as been unfrozen, leading to worse results so I chose to continue with only one unfrozen block for the future attempts ● As suggested by keras, the BatchNormalization layers has been kept frozen
+*  I unfroze only the last block of layers (31), since it is recommended to freeze/unfreeze one or more full blocks.
+In a second notebook also the 6th block as been unfrozen, leading to worse results so I chose to continue with only one unfrozen block for the future attempts
+*  As suggested by keras, the BatchNormalization layers has been kept frozen

 ## **Result**

-The results achieved in the first test set were definitely promising, showing the power of the improvements adopted.
+The results achieved in the first test set are definitely promising, showing the power of the improvements adopted.
 You can see the results in figure below.